jessepav/lacygoill-wiki-backup/vim/vim9.md

 So, to refer to it later, you'll need to specify `s:`:

-    import MYCONST from './exported.vim'
-    echo MYCONST
+    echo my_export.MYCONST
-         ^-----^
+         ^
          ✘

-    import MYCONST from './exported.vim'
-    echo s:MYCONST
+    echo s:my_export.MYCONST
-         ^-------^
+         ^^
          ✔

 Working example:

-    $ tee <<'EOF' /tmp/exported.vim
+    $ tee <<'EOF' /tmp/my_export.vim
         vim9script
         export const MYCONST = 123
     EOF

-    $ tee <<'EOF' /tmp/import.vim
+    $ tee <<'EOF' /tmp/my_import.vim
-        import MYCONST from './exported.vim'
+        import './my_export.vim'
-        echo s:MYCONST
+        echo s:my_export.MYCONST
         "    ^^
     EOF

-    $ vim -Nu NONE -S /tmp/import.vim
+    $ vim -Nu NONE -S /tmp/my_import.vim

-    123˜
+    123

-Notice how we had to prefix `MYCONST` with `s:` in `import.vim`.
+Notice how we had to prefix `my_export` with `s:` in `my_import.vim`.
-Without, when executing  `:echo MYCONST` afterward, Vim would  have searched for the constant in the global namespace; and after failing to find it, `E121` would have been given.
+Without,  when executing  `:echo` afterward,  Vim  would have  searched for  the `my_export` symbol in the global namespace; and after failing to find it, `E121` would have been given.

+##
+## After importing items from a script, I've updated the latter and re-imported the items.

+    $ tee <<'EOF' /tmp/my_export.vim
+        vim9script
+        export const MYCONST = 123
+    EOF

+    $ tee <<'EOF' /tmp/my_import.vim
+        vim9script
+        import './my_export.vim'
+        echo my_export.MYCONST
+    EOF

+    $ tee <<'EOF' /tmp/update.vim
+        silent edit /tmp/my_export.vim
+        :% substitute/123/456/
+        silent write
+    EOF

+    $ vim -Nu NONE -S /tmp/my_import.vim -S /tmp/update.vim -S /tmp/my_import.vim
+    123
+    123

+### Their definitions has not changed!
+Why?

+Once a  Vim9 script file has  been imported, the  result is cached and  used the next time the same script is imported.
+It will not be read again.

+To see the effects of your update, simply restart Vim:

+    $ vim -Nu NONE -S /tmp/my_import.vim
+    456

 ##
 # Differences with legacy